marcel-goldschen-ohm/NEU-365P-385L-Spring-2022/README.md

 * Mar-17-R: SPRING BREAK
 ---
 * Mar-22-T: Linear regression
+    * :cyclone: You will appreciate that linear models are straightforward to interpret.
     * :cyclone: You will understand under what conditions linear regression is appropriate.
     * :cyclone: You will understand the potential impact of outliers with high leverage.
     * :cyclone: You will be able to perform simple and multiple linear regression.